Kids Are Not What Define a Homemaker

 I myself was asked after my daughter left home if I was going to return to work now that I had no reason to stay home.
 Wait.
 What?
 It actually made me doubt my chosen life.
 Which is sad because honestly it was nobody’s business but mine and Aaron’s.

 Why Do People Shame Homemakers Without Kids?

 The natural explanation that many jump to is jealousy.
 With the majority of women in the workforce now, this could be a justifiable reason for all the hate.
 But I really don’t think that’s the whole story.
-Yes, some women may look at a childless homemaker and think, “Wow, she gets to do what she wants all day and doesn’t have to work her butt off”.
+Yes, some women may look at a homemaker without kids and think, “Wow, she gets to do what she wants all day and doesn’t have to work her butt off”.
 Which for one thing is usually not true and secondly is just plain ignorant.

-The other reason which I think is much more likely is that our culture places a lot of value on employment.
+The other reason, which I think is much more likely, is that our culture places a lot of value on employment.
 Which in many ways there is nothing wrong with that, but honestly we should be focusing more on the freedom to choose the life we want.

 Many people see homemakers as lazy women or gold diggers.
 And yes, there are some women out there who are like that.
 But the majority of homemakers feel they are best suited to provide a lovely home and place of refuge from the world for their husbands and themselves.
 It’s not any different than if you thought you were really good at math, so you want to be an accountant.
 It truly is a blessing that we live in a country that allows us as women to choose whatever life we want.
 And a woman’s choice to be a homemaker is no different than another woman’s choice to have a career.

 There are many reasons a woman may choose to be a homemaker even if she has no children in the home.
 And there are many tasks and skills she is good at and enjoys as a homemaker.
 I have given some examples in my previous article, “How to Survive as a Traditional Homemaker in the Age of Third Wave Feminism“.
 But I feel I should define it in terms of homemakers without kids.